srv/pointcloud_web_viewer/README.md

 What is wrong?
 -------

-Many things, this is a preliminary version of the code, any contribution is welcome!
+Many things, this is just a preliminary version of the code, any contribution is welcome!

 Acknowledgements